 All newly appointed Directors receive a formal letter setting out the roles and responsibilities of a Director of the Company and a set of guidance notes which explain the duties and obligations of a director under the Singapore Companies Act, the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and the Securities & Futures Act ("SFA").
-In addition, the Company makes available to newly appointed Directors, presentations and briefings on the business, operations and financial performance of the Group.
-New Directors are also briefed on governance practice, in particular, policies on disclosure of interests in securities, prohibitions on dealings in the Company's securities and restrictions on disclosure of price-sensitive information.
+Newly appointed Directors are also briefed by Management on the business, operations and financial performance of the Group, including corporate governance practices such as disclosure of interests in securities, prohibitions on dealings in the Company's securities and restrictions on disclosure of price-sensitive information.

-The Company encourages Directors to participate in seminars, conferences and training programmes, which are considered beneficial to performing their roles on the Board and its committees, and funds programmes that it facilitates.
+The Company encourages Directors to participate in seminars, conferences and training programmes which are relevant to their role as directors and such programmes are funded by the Company.

-The professional development programmes attended by some Directors for FY2017 include the following:
+The professional development programmes attended by some Directors for FY2018 include the following:

-- 1. Directors Conference organised by Singapore Institute of Directors ("SID"); - 2.
-Global Corporate Governance Conference 2017 organised by Securities Investors Association (Singapore); - 3.
-Seminar for Audit Committee 2017 jointly organised by ACRA-SGX-SID; - 4.
-Savvy Singapore Decoding a digital nation by Ernst & Young LLP ("EY"); - 5.
-Conversation for Remuneration Committee Chairman 2017 organised by SID; and - 6.
-Singapore Board of Directors Survey 2017 organised by SID.
+- 1. Directors Conference 2018 organised by Singapore Institute of Directors ("SID"); - 2.
+ASEAN Corporate Governance Scorecard Conference organised by SID; - 3.
+AC Seminar 2018 jointly organised by Accounting and Corporate Regulatory Authority ("ACRA"), SGX-ST and SID; and - 4.
+Launch of the Singapore Directorship Report 2018 and Corporate Governance Guides for Boards in Singapore organised by SID.

 On a quarterly basis, the Board is briefed on the strategic and business development of the Group by the CEO.
 The Board is also briefed on changes to the accounting standards and regulatory updates by the external auditors, Management and the Company Secretary.
-From time to time, the Company organises on-site visits to the Group's key operating facilities overseas for Directors to enable them to have a better understanding of the Group's businesses.
+The Company also organises on-site visits to the Group's key operating facilities overseas for Directors so as to enable them to have a better understanding of the Group's businesses.

 As part of the Company's continuing efforts to share relevant business updates with the Directors, the Corporate Communications Department regularly circulates to the Board, articles and reports relevant to the Group's businesses to keep Directors updated on current industry trends and issues.
-News releases and newsletters issued by the SGX-ST, the Monetary Authority of Singapore, the Accounting and Corporate Regulatory Authority ("ACRA"), the Company's external auditors and advisers, which are relevant to directors, are also circulated to the Board.
+News releases and newsletters issued by the SGX-ST, the Monetary Authority of Singapore, ACRA, the Company's external auditors and advisers, which are relevant to directors, are also circulated to the Board.